 Required (See Sec.
 24-2.407, Staff Review and Action).
 After staff review and evaluation of the application, the Planning Director shall prepare a staff report on the application with a recommendation to the Planning Board.

-vi.
-Scheduling Public Hearing and Public Notice47 Required (See Sec.
+Required (See Sec.
 24-2.408, Scheduling Public Hearing and Public Notice).